-For the fiscal year ended December 31, 2020, the Company's Compensation Committee was comprised of Mr. Polk, Mr. Selati and Mr. Vidergauz.
+For the fiscal year ended December 31, 2021, the Company's Compensation Committee was comprised of Ms. Jackson (from April 2021), Mr. Polk, Mr. Selati (through March 2021) and Mr. Vidergauz.
 Mr. Vidergauz served as Chairman.
-The Company's Compensation Committee is currently comprised of Ms. Jackson, Mr. Polk and Mr. Vidergauz.
 The Board of Directors amended and restated the written charter for the Compensation Committee in February 2019, a copy of which is available on our website at http://investors.monsterbevcorp.com/governance.cfm.
 The Compensation Committee is responsible for reviewing, developing and recommending to the Board the appropriate management compensation policies, programs and levels, and reviewing the performances of the Chief Executive Officer, President and other senior executive officers periodically in relation to certain objectives.
-The Compensation Committee is ultimately responsible for determining, affirming or amending the level and nature of executive compensation of the Company.
-The Compensation Committee has access, at the Company's expense, to independent, outside compensation consultants for both advice and competitive data for the purpose of making such determinations.
+The Compensation